swcarpentry/DEPRECATED-bc/novice/teaching/03-git.md

 ~~~
 </div>

-that will happen if the student already has a window of Gedit.
+that will happen if the student already has a Gedit window open.